mukhtar-github/MongoDB-Developer-Learning-Path/M103: Basic Cluster Administration/Basic Cluster Administration.md

 And as we can see, the shell prompt is changed to reflect that we're now connected to *a secondary node*.
 So we can just start running *shell commands on the secondary note*, right?
 No, actually we can't.
 When we're *connected to a secondary node*, we can only run *read commands after telling MongoDB* that we're sure that's what we want to do.
 This is because *MongoDB errs on the side of consistency*.

 Given that we want to make sure you always have a *consistent view of your data*, you need to explicitly say otherwise if you want to *read from the secondaries*.
 So this is the command we're going to *run in order to enable read operations on the secondary node*.
+And now, our *show DBs* command should actually work.
+And it does.

 ```javascript
 // Enabling read commands on a secondary node: